La Salle Forum Invitational

 Upon entering the room, put the title of your piece in the chat window and list whether you are double entered.
 Time signals can be in the form of an on-screen timepiece or traditional time signals.

 As a judge for this debate competition, my primary focus lies on clarity and organization in communication.
 Debaters should articulate their arguments in a clear, logical manner with smooth transitions between points.
-I prioritize the strength and validity of the content, looking for well-supported arguments through evidence, examples, and logical reasoning.
-Notably, I am not a fan of spreading – rapid and unclear speech – as it impedes clarity and hinders the overall quality of the debate.

 Coach since 2014

-For the most part,you'll be looking at this paradigm because I'll be your LD judge. cross-apply these comments to PF as applicable and to policy if/when I get recruited to judge policy.
+For the most part,you'll be looking at this paradigm because I'll be your LD judge.
+Cross-apply these comments to PF as applicable and to policy if/when I get recruited to judge policy.

 Speed and Decorum: